haojin2/d2l-en/chapter_computer-vision/anchor.md

 ## Exercises

-* Change the `sizes` and `ratios` values in `contrib.nd.MultiBoxPrior` and observe the changes to the generated anchor boxes.
+* Change the `sizes` and `ratios` values in `npx.MultiBoxPrior` and observe the changes to the generated anchor boxes.
 * Construct two bounding boxes with and IoU of 0.5, and observe their coincidence.
 * Verify the output of offset `labels[0]` by marking the anchor box offsets as defined in this section (the constant is the default value).
 * Modify the variable `anchors` in the "Labeling Training Set Anchor Boxes" and "Output Bounding Boxes for Prediction" sections.
 How do the results change?